 In order to be eligible for the degree of Juris Doctor from Loyola Law School, a student MUST complete each of the following requirements.

-— I have completed the Required Course List with a grade of C or higher. (*The policy directly below applies to all 1L -5L students.)
+— I have completed the Required Course List with a grade of C or higher.

 — I have completed the Upper Division Writing Requirement.